Cancer: Heredity

 The vast majority of cancers are non-hereditary (sporadic).
 Hereditary cancers are primarily caused by an inherited genetic defect.
 Less than 0.3% of the population are carriers of a genetic mutation that has a large effect on cancer risk and these cause less than 3–10% of cancer.
 Some of these syndromes include: certain inherited mutations in the genes BRCA1 and BRCA2 with a more than 75% risk of breast cancer and ovarian cancer, and hereditary nonpolyposis colorectal cancer (HNPCC or Lynch syndrome), which is present in about 3% of people with colorectal cancer, among others.

 Statistically for cancers causing most mortality, the relative risk of developing colorectal cancer when a first-degree relative (parent, sibling or child) has been diagnosed with it is about 2.
 The corresponding relative risk is 1.5 for lung cancer, and 1.9 for prostate cancer.
 For breast cancer, the relative risk is 1.8 with a first-degree relative having developed it at 50 years of age or older, and 3.3 when the relative developed it when being younger than 50 years of age.

 Taller people have an increased risk of cancer because they have more cells than shorter people.
-Since height is genetically determined to a large extent, taller people have a heritable increase of cancer risk.
+Since height is genetically determined to a large extent, taller people have a heritable increase in cancer risk.